Tag: Mental Health

 Yerma, Watched From a Distance

-in Rewind RevueSimon Stone’s adaptation of Yerma, encountered via Drama Online’s National Theatre Collection, remains devastating.
+in ReviewsSimon Stone’s adaptation of Yerma, viewed via Drama Online’s National Theatre Collection, is devastating.
 Watched from a distance, it becomes a study in pressure, isolation and the slow unravelling of a life shaped by expectation.